Viewing a Visual Profile

 Improving the Performance of Queries

 You may notice that a query is taking more time than expected and want to know if something can be done to reduce the execution time.
-By viewing the query’s profile in the visualizer, you can, for example, quickly find the operators with the highest processing times.
+By viewing its visual profile, you can, for example, quickly find the operators with the highest processing times.

 You might decide to try making simple adjustments to cause Dremio to choose a different plan.
 Some of the possible adjustments include: